HanXHX/ansible-debian-bootstrap/tests/README.md

 About tests
 ===========

-  - I use Docker to test my role on Travis CI
+In my others Ansible roles, I use Travis with Docker with this project: [https://github.com/moul/travis-docker].

+But in this role, I can't use it due to Docker limitations:

+  - hostname can't be change (look [https://docs.docker.com/articles/networking/#configuring-dns])
-  - Purging systemd is impossible with Docker (how reboot ? :p)
+  - reboot is impossible

+The only way to test this role: VirtualBox.
+If you know an IC (like Travis) with this system, contact me!